sundalex/getting_and_cleaning_data_project/README.md

-# README for Course Project

 # Getting and Cleaning Data - Course Project
+README for Course Project

 Data Science Specialization - John Hopkins University Course offered through Coursera

-Analysis script and Code Book written by A.Sund - October 22nd, 2015
+Written by A.Sund - October 22nd, 2015

 ### General Overview
 The Getting and Cleaning Data course focuses on obtaining raw data from the internet through a variety of sources and "cleaning" this data to make it readable to anyone who chooses to analyze it.